-Policy SS3 of the CS seeks to establish a supply of sites suitable for executive and high quality family housing within Cleator Moor.
+Policy SS3 of the CS and H4PU of the ELP seek to establish a supply of sites suitable for executive and high quality family housing within Cleator Moor.

 The submitted plans are for a larger executive home on the site, therefore delivering the aspirations of the SHMA.